Fall of Plered: Flight and death of Amangkurat I

 Sources disagree on the details of the royal family's flight.
 According to the Dutch historian H. J. de Graaf, the king and his sons fled separately.
 Among his sons, the king encountered Puger and Singasari, who refused to come with him and later the crown prince, who did.
 According to Javanese accounts, the king instructed Puger, Singasari and Martasana to form a new defence to the west of the capital, while he took the crown prince and a younger son Pangeran Arya Mataram travelling northwest.
 The king travelled through areas not yet under rebel control: west through Bagelen, then the mountainous region of Banyumas, and then north towards Tegal on the coast.
 He travelled in a palanquin due to his illness, and was unmolested save for (according to Javanese accounts), an attempted robbery by villagers of Karanganyar who were unaware of his identity.

 According to de Graaf, he went to Tegal in order to meet with a VOC official on a ship but died on the way.
 According to the Javanese accounts, the aged and ill king, certain of his imminent death, went to Tegal because he wished to be buried there.
-Tegal was in his mother's country and he sent his officials ahead to built a grave for him in Tegalwangi, few kilometers south of the coast.
+Tegal was in his mother's country and he sent his officials ahead to build a grave for him in Tegalwangi, few kilometers south of the coast.
 As he laid dying, he ceremonially handed over the regalia to the crown prince, and instructed him to recapture the court with the Dutch's help.
 He then died, and his body was washed, prayed over and taken to the burial site in Tegalwangi.
 He was buried on 13 July and thirteen VOC soldiers from the ship off Tegal attended the burial.
 He was given the posthumous name Seda-ing-Tegalwangi ("He who died in Tegalwangi").

 Aftermath

 After his father's death, the crown prince became King Amangkurat II, but he had no court, no army and no treasury.
 He was accepted by the Javanese gentry and by VOC officials in Tegal, but could not establish his authority elsewhere in Java.
-The governor of Cirebon, a vassal of Mataram since 1660 refused to pay homage.
+The sultan of Cirebon, a vassal of Mataram since 1660 refused to pay homage.
 His brother Pangeran Puger occupied the capital after the rebels left, and made a rival claim to the kingdom.
 Aware of his difficult position, the new king sailed to Jepara to meet with the VOC commander Speelman and renewed the Mataram-VOC alliance.
 In exchange for VOC assistance, he was obliged to promise a large sum of money and geopolitical concessions.
 The Trunajaya rebellion would continue until 1680 and Puger's pretension to the throne until 1681.
 Unable to take Plered from his brother, in 1680 Amangkurat II built a new capital in the district of Pajang, and called it Kartasura.